kil0byt3/Substratum/README.md

 noun
 a foundation or basis of something.

-An SMP-focused, lightweight, 1.17-like modpack focused on multiplayer play and being a foundation for greater things.
+An SMP-focused, lightweight modpack focused on multiplayer play via transportation and exploration.